EXOTIC-TEAM-MX/EVA-RT/README.md

 Achievements:
 - ACRC2025 - 1st and 2nd place

-This repository contains the details, source code, 3D models and PCB files of the robot.
+This repository contains the details, source code, 3D models, PCB files of the robot and EasyEDA proyect available for editing and exporting!

 ![EVA-RT](./images/EVA-RT_01.jpg)
 ![EVA-RT](./images/EVA-RT_01_1.jpg)